 This doesn’t even take into account the fact that inflammatory conditions (like Insulin and leptin resistance) cause Thyroid Resistance at the cellular level.

-So, not only can your body not convert the inactive T4 to T3, now it has trouble even letting what little active T3 is in the body get inside the cells to do its job.
+So, not only can your body not convert the inactive T4 to T3, but now it has trouble even letting what little active T3 is in the body get inside the cells to do its job.

-This is why you simply cannot ignore nutrient deficiencies, inflammation or gut imbalances.
+This is why you simply cannot ignore nutrient deficiencies, inflammation, or gut imbalances.